 Graduate study in Counseling Psychology provides the student with an in-depth view of the professional applications and scientific foundations of the discipline.
 We offer state-of-the-art mentoring in applying psychological principles and techniques in various professional settings such as: mental health clinics, community and social organizations, and individual practice.

-Students will explore current theories, research, and most effective practices that will build the skills and knowledge required to work with a diverse clientele in a variety of usual as well as challenging situations.
+Students of the Counseling Psychology program will explore current theories, research, and most effective practices that will build the skills and knowledge required to work with a diverse clientele in a variety of usual as well as challenging situations.
 This program – based on a scholar-practitioner model – encourages you to integrate scholarly research with practical expertise.
 Taught by respected and experienced therapists and scholars in the field, the program offers customized specializations that allow you to focus on a specific area of your individual interest.
 This program can be effectively utilized by Marriage and Family Counselors as well as Social Workers.

 Masters Program: 45 Credits